Retired and Useful

 You might be a grandchild restoring an heirloom clock, a museum curator preparing an exhibition, a small workshop reviving a traditional process, a charity board recruiting a non-executive who's already done the job, or a young apprentice who simply can't find a teacher.
 You search, you contact directly, you take it from there.

-The crafts and trades we're registering first — chosen because they're genuinely hard to find help for, and span mechanical, textile, culinary, herbal, paper and cultural traditions.
+The crafts, trades and professions we're registering first — chosen because they're genuinely hard to find help for.
+Heritage workshops sit alongside hard-won professional disciplines: law and patents, media, advertising, publishing, finance, public service, teaching and architecture.
 Don't see yours?
 Tell us — we'll add it.

 Browse the full register →